Bluetooth Communication

 ## Communication Schema

-Sending data over bluetooth takes time and power.
-To minimise these on the eChook a very compact packeting system was used.
-Each sensor update is sent in a packet of data 5 bytes long.
-Each byte looks like this:
+Sending data over Bluetooth takes time and power.
+To minimize both on the eChook, a very compact packet system is used.
+Each sensor update is sent in a packet that is 5 bytes long:

 `[{][id][data_1][data_2][}]`